How to close a business

 • Contact business banking

-This list isn’t exhaustive as what you will need to do will depend on how your business operates.
-Don’t forget that you will need to account for any costs incurred between now and when you stop trading, such as rent or electricity, so you have enough cash to pay the bills.
+This list isn’t exhaustive because what you will need to do all depends on how your business operates.
+Don’t forget that you will need to account for any costs incurred between now and when you stop trading, such as rent or electricity, paying suppliers etc so you must ensure that you have enough cash to pay the bills.

 Your duties as an employer